andybluntish/andybluntish.com/src/colophon.md

 The recipes and batches in the [Brew Log](/beer/brew-log/) are designed and tracked using [Brewfather](https://brewfather.app/), and syndicated here via their API.

 The tippity-taps happen inside [Neovim](https://neovim.io/) and [Ghostty](https://ghostty.org/).
-If you care, my [dotfiles](https://github.com/andybluntish/dotfiles) are on GitHub—but note this is _not_ an endorsement for their use.
+If you care, my [dotfiles](https://github.com/andybluntish/dotfiles) are on GitHub—but do note this is _not_ an endorsement of their use, by anyone.

 The purdy pictures are made purely for my own amusement with [Blender](https://www.blender.org/) and the [Affinity suite](https://affinity.serif.com/).
 You'll likely never see them.
-The jangly sounds are made with my old Telecaster and Eastman T386.
+The jangly sounds are made with my Telecaster and Eastman T386.
 You'll likely never hear them.

 Made with <span role="img" aria-label="orange heart">🧡</span> in the land down under.